rust-lang/rust/text/0000-consistent_no_prelude_attributes.md

 Finally, the old attribute name should emit a deprecated warning, and be removed in time.

-If `#[deep(...)]` ends up being implemented, it would be added to syntax as an item modifier for module items that first expands the module it is applied too, and then recursively inserts the passed `#[...]` attribute into each module AST node it contains.
-(This could probably live on crates.io, though)

 # Drawbacks

 - The attribute is a rare use case to begin with, so any effort put into this would